 KINDERSCHULE TEACHERSOur committed faculty members are diverse in their educational background and life experiences, well-qualified and highly motivated.
-Many hold Master's degrees in German and all receive continuing education through the American Association of Teachers of German and Zentralstelle für das Auslandsschulwesen (Zfa).
+Many hold Master's degrees in German and receive continuing education through the American Association of Teachers of German and Zentralstelle für das Auslandsschulwesen (Zfa).

 We are pleased to introduce you to our 2015-2016 teaching staff.
 To learn more about our school administration, we also invite you to meet our Language Program Director and Language Program Coordinator.